Lego4005/nfl-predictor-api/.qoder/repowiki/en/content/Expert System Architecture/Expert Memory Integration.md

 8. [Conclusion](#conclusion)

 ## Introduction
 The expert memory system in the NFL predictor API enables AI experts to retain and utilize historical knowledge through sophisticated memory mechanisms.
 This system combines episodic memory for storing past predictions, game outcomes, and reasoning chains with semantic memory components that maintain expert knowledge bases and personality traits.
 The integration of these memory systems allows experts to learn from experience, adapt their strategies, and improve prediction accuracy over time.
-The architecture leverages PostgreSQL with pgvector for efficient similarity searches and Supabase for persistent storage, creating a robust foundation for continuous learning and adaptation.
+The architecture leverages PostgreSQL with pgvector for efficient similarity searches, Supabase for persistent storage, and Neo4j for decision provenance tracking, creating a robust foundation for continuous learning and adaptation.

 ## Episodic Memory Implementation
 The episodic memory system captures and stores detailed records of past game predictions, outcomes, and the contextual factors that influenced them.
 This implementation enables experts to recall specific experiences and apply lessons learned to future predictions.